Great and abominable church

 In the Latter Day Saint movement, the great and abominable church (also called the great whore of all the earth) is a church described in the Book of Mormon and other revelations by Joseph Smith.
 The great and abominable church is identified as being synonymous with the Whore of Babylon described in chapter 17 of the Book of Revelation.
 Although many Latter Day Saints have associated the great and abominable church with the Catholic Church, official publications of the Church of Jesus Christ of Latter-day Saints (LDS Church) have discouraged this interpretation.

 Usage in the Book of Mormon

 The canonical Doctrine and Covenants refers to the great and abominable church as both "the church of the devil" and the "whore of Babylon".

-The major characteristics of the great and abominable church described in the Book of Mormon's First Book of Nephi are: